• Skip to primary navigation

 Brownie batter with chocolate chips.

 STEP 6: Bake the brownies.
-Pour the batter into the square pan.
+Pour the batter into the prepared pan.
 Bake for 45-55 minutes.
-Bake until the edges are set and the middle is slightly under baked.
+Bake until the edges are set and the middle of the pan is slightly under baked.

 STEP 7: Cool the brownies.
 For the best results, the brownies need to cool completely before cutting into them.
-They still cook as they cool down.
+They get more cook time as they cool down.

 Spreading the brownie batter in the pan.